CPM Certificate overview

 - Problem Analysis and Problem Solving

-- Quantitative Methods and Tools (18 Hours): Topics include quantitative decision making, research methods, systems techniques, productivity measurement, and others.
-Descriptions of Quantitative Methods classes are found on the index of classes page.
+- Quantitative Methods and Tools (18 Hours) — Topics include quantitative decision making, research methods, systems techniques, productivity measurement, and others.

-- Resource Management (18 Hours): Topics include budgeting, information management, risk management, program evaluation, project management and others.
-Descriptions of Resource Management classes are found on the index of classes page.
+- Resource Management (18 Hours) — Topics include budgeting, risk management, time and stress management, program evaluation, project management, and others.

-- DECISION MAKING CASE STUDIES (24 Hours) 4 days devoted to analyzing cases which synthesize management practices and theory.
+- Decision Making Case Studies (24 Hours) — Four days devoted to analyzing and developing cases which synthesize management practices and theory.

-- WRITTEN PROJECT/CASE STUDY (18 Hours) An applied project or case study which can be done as an individual or team project.
+- Individual Applied Project (18 Hours) — This is an applied project which can be done as a team or individual project.

-- LEADERSHIP SEMINAR (12 Hours) Presentation of project or case study to other class members, and discussion of topics such as the future of public management, public management ethics, or other timely topics.
+- Leadership: Capstone Seminar (12 Hours) — Presentation of project or case study to other class members, and discussion of current topics such as the future of public management or public management challenges.

 Electives may be general or professionally-specific management classes.
 Students may choose management classes from the CPM program or classes provided by other approved sources.
 It is strongly recommended that students arrange prior approval for an elective class not provided by a UW System campus, government unit, or widely-recognized provider.
 Professional Development Electives may be taken at any time during the program.